 Brown’s classic device of ‘divided views’ can clearly be seen from the steps of the house; to the south west lies his lake, to the north west Croft Ambrey hill and to the west he makes great play of the wide borrowed landscape which takes the eye as far as the Brecon Beacons.

 Visit the lake

-The most stunning area of the parkland is the sixteen acre lake designed by Brown.
-It is designated as a Site of Special Scientific Interest (SSSI) due to the established heronry on the lake’s island.
+On any visit to Berrington a walk around some of the 456 acres of parkland and gardens is a must.
+There are three way marked park walks; one leading to the most beautiful lake.
+Sixteen acres in size, the lake was designed by 'Capability' Brown around 1778.
+Today it is designated as a Site of Special Scientific Interest (SSSI) due to the established heronry on the lake’s island.
 The pool is a haven for wildlife from the fish in the lake to the dragonflies, birds and wildfowl on the water and all just a ten minute walk across the park.

 A Virgin Balloon Flight is an experience of a lifetime and a unique way to see beautiful Britain from the sky.
 Rise above the picturesque Georgian mansion and grounds of Berrington on an airborne adventure.
 This fantastic three to four hour experience starts with a pilot greeting and safety session, followed by the opportunity to help inflate the balloon ready for lift off.
 Spend an hour in the air floating above the stunning Herefordshire countryside before landing and celebrating with a traditional Champagne toast.

 After exploring one of Brown's final landscapes, why not take a trip to find out where it all began?

 Croome was 'Capability' Brown's first complete landscape and is only about 30 miles away from Berrington.